GridProtectionAlliance/gsf/Source/Documentation/GrafanaFunctions.md

 * Signature: `ExcludeRange(low, high, [inclusive], expression)` -_or_- `ExcludeRange(low, high, [lowInclusive], [highInclusive], expression)`
 * Example: `ExcludeRange(-180.0, 180.0, true, false, FILTER ActiveMeasurements WHERE SignalType LIKE '%PHA')`
 * Variants: `ExcludeRange`, `Exclude`
 * Execution: Deferred enumeration

+## FilterNaN

+Returns a series of values that represent a filtered set of the values in the source series where each value is a real number, i.e., value is not NaN.
+First parameter, optional, is a boolean flag that determines if infinite values should also be excluded - defaults to true.

+* Signature: `FilterNaN([alsoFilterInfinity], expression)`
+* Example: `FilterNaN(FILTER ActiveMeasurements WHERE SignalType='VPHM')`
+* Variants: `FilterNaN`
+* Execution: Deferred enumeration

 ## UnwrapAngle